 [ This blog tries to summarize my research journey from Universe to Sun to Moon to Earth to Body to Brain.
 Some of this is covered in a talk I gave at IIASA, Vienna – https://youtu.be/327A01oYqdo ]

-While studying in Netarhat School, at an early age, I developed interest in scientific research.
+While studying in Netarhat School, at an early age, I developed an interest in scientific research.
 I was good in Mathematics and Science but poor in languages.
-During school days, I started reading many books of mathematics and Physics.
+During my school days, I started reading many books of mathematics and Physics.
 I got specially interested in Mathematical Puzzles and Fallacies.
-I also had the chance to go through a book on “Vedic Mathematics” and learnt some of the tricks of speedy calculations.
-While I was in class 9th, I developed interest in Elementary Particles and wanted to do research in Particle Physics.
+I also had the chance to go through a book on “Vedic Mathematics” and learned some of the tricks of speedy calculations.
+While I was in class 9th, I developed an interest in Elementary Particles and wanted to do research in Particle Physics.

-I completed my 3 Yrs B.Sc.(Physics) at Kharagpur and moved to Delhi University due to a larger number of specializations being offered in Physics(probably 23 of them) to complete my Masters.
+I topped my 3 Yrs B.Sc.(Physics) at Kharagpur and moved to Delhi University due to a larger number of specializations being offered in Physics(probably 23 of them) to complete my Masters.
 Here I specialized in the area of Astrophysics and Relativity.
 I worked with Dr J V Narlikar in summer of 1981 at TIFR as part of NSTS summer camp on black holes.

-After completing my PhD, I immediately returned to India in 1986 to participate in the nascent stage of Nuclear Fusion research in India.
-Activities were started at two places in India in the early 80s – An Institute for Plasma Research was set up in Gandhinagar, Gujarat as the main Nuclear Fusion research center of the country headed by Prof P K Kaw, a world renowned Plasma Physicist and as a Hot Plasma Project in Saha Institute of Nuclear Physics(SINP), Kolkata(Originally set up by Dr Meghnad Saha, whose “Ionization Equation” became one of the key pillars of Plasma Physics).
+After completing my PhD on designing THELMA (Triangular HElically Linked Mirror Arrangement), I immediately returned to India in 1986 to participate in the nascent stage of Nuclear Fusion research in India.
+Activities were started at two places in India in the early 80s – An Institute for Plasma Research(IPR) was set up in Gandhinagar, Gujarat as the main Nuclear Fusion research center of the country headed by Prof P K Kaw, a world-renowned Plasma Physicist and as a Hot Plasma Project in Saha Institute of Nuclear Physics(SINP), Kolkata(Originally set up by Dr Meghnad Saha, whose “Ionization Equation” became one of the key pillars of Plasma Physics).

 I was invited to shift to Gandhinagar to participate in the new Superconducting Tokamak(SST-1) project and moved there in Aug 1995.
 I was requested to share my time working on the existing Tokamak, ADITYA as well as SST-1.
-ADITYA was not performing well since the last six years in spite of tremendous effort put by experts from across the world.
+ADITYA was not performing well for the last six years(1989-95) in spite of tremendous efforts put by experts from across the world.
 After about three months of joining, I got an opportunity to make modifications in the operational aspects of the machine.
-I was lucky that I could get the improved performance in about five days!
-After a few weeks I was made Project leader of ADITYA and also of SST-1 Operation and Control Group.
-I had to deal with many challenges of ADITYA and had to come up with innovative solutions to make it reach higher and higher performance.
-I also designed Real time control of SST-1 based on digital technology that has been followed in the upcoming international project ITER in france.
+I was lucky that I could get substantially improved performance in about five days!
+See my blog 5 Days Miracle in Nuclear Fusion Reactor(ADITYA Tokamak) about this miracle.
+After a few weeks, I was made Project leader of ADITYA and also of SST-1 Operation and Control Group.
+I had to deal with many challenges of ADITYA and had to come up with innovative solutions to make it reach higher and higher performance as well as solve many perplexing issues to make it function smoothly.
+For those interested in knowing details of these, I have added more blogs describing these:

 In 2002, I moved as Professor to Dhirubhai Ambani Institute of ICT(DA-IICT) in Gandhinagar as Professor to work with young students and participate in other areas of research, which a University environment provides.
-Around 2007, I got involved with Chandrayaan-II mission and my journey moved from “Sun” to “Moon”!
+Around 2007, I got involved with the Chandrayaan-II mission and my journey moved from “Sun” to “Moon”!
 In 2009, I received project funding to detect water on the moon using the Sensor network in the Permanently Shadowed Region of Moon.
-As mission plans changed, I received a request from Chandrayaan-II mission director to design a single system with multiple functions to explore lunar surface and subsurface, which I did and named it – LuSSeX (Lunar Surface and Subsurface Explorer).
-Please read my blog : http://www.ranjan.in/my-tryst-with-chandrayaan-2/
+As mission plans changed, I received a request from Chandrayaan-II mission director to design a single system with multiple functions to explore the lunar surface and subsurface, which I did and named it – LuSSeX (Lunar Surface and Subsurface Explorer).
+Please read my blog : My Tryst with Chandrayaan-2

 I also got involved with the development of assistive technologies to help persons with severe disabilities.
 This included those having restricted finger movements to help them control appliances/computers in the room called “Environment Control System”.
 We also used voice as well as body part movements such as head or leg.
 This moved me to “Body” from “Earth”.